ngerakines/ngerakines.me/_posts/2014-05-02-createing-a-chef-cookbook.markdown

 In the above `metadata.rb` file, you can see what the cookbook name is, who maintains it, the version and then what cookbooks it depends on and what operating systems it supports.
 This file is important because it is used to define and describe the cookbook.

 In the `attributes/default.rb` file, I'm going to list all attributes specific to the cookbook and application.
-In this cookbook we just have one so far, the source location of the s3ninja package.
+In this cookbook we just have one so far: the source location of the s3ninja package.

 ```ruby
 default[:s3ninja][:package_source] = "https://github.com/ngerakines/s3ninja/releases/download/latest/s3ninja.zip"